Borek78/how-to-create-pandita/_includes/audiobook/3-nd-condition-how-to-make-an-audiobook.md

 </div>

  <div class="underline">Legal code </div>
 The legal code version of these two licenses gives the same reply.
-It just a bit more technical.<br><br>
+It is just a bit more technical.<br><br>

 [CC BY-ND](https://creativecommons.org/licenses/by-nd/4.0/legalcode)<br>

 [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode)<br><br>

-Both translations and audiobooks are considered to be an adapated material and, according to the legal code, adapted material can not be shared.<br><br>
+According to the legal code, both translations and audiobooks are adapted material and adapted material can not be shared.<br><br>

 Translations are explicitly mentioned.
 Audiobooks are not.
 But audiobooks are a material in which the Licensed Material is "modified in a manner requiring permission under the Copyright and Similar Rights held by the Licensor."